 The ESFP personality type is fun-loving, spontaneous, and energetic, always ready for new thrills and adventures.
 They can most often be found surrounded by people, involving them in various fun activities, and spreading their enthusiasm for life wherever they go.
 With this exceptional combination of traits, ESFP personalities are also known as The Entertainer or The Performer.

-Although ESFP is just one of 16 different personality types on the Myers-Briggs Type Indicator (MBTI) scale, it is found among the general population as frequently as 11%, being the third most common type among women and seventh most common type among men.
+Although ESFP is just one of 16 different personality types on the Personality Type Indicator scale, it is found among the general population as frequently as 11%, being the third most common type among women and seventh most common type among men.